andreimoldovan23/ToyInterpreter/README.md

 &nbsp;&nbsp;&nbsp; -commands\
 &nbsp;&nbsp;&nbsp; -main class

-# Types: Int, Bool, String
+# Types: Int, Bool, StringType
--represent the primitives the interpreter will use; all of them implement a Type interface\
+-represent the primitives the interpreter will use; all of them implement the Type interface\
 -supported operations: checking if two Types are the same, printing a Type, returning the default Value for a Type

 # Values: IntValue, BoolValue, StringValue, plus True and False as constants
--represent the possible values the interpreter will work with; all of them implement a Value interface\
+-represent the possible values the interpreter will work with; all of them implement the Value interface\
--supported operations: checking if two Values are of the same Type, printing a Value, returning the Type of a Value, returning the actual value stored in a Value object
+-supported operations: checking if two Values are of the same Type, printing a Value, returning the Type of a Value, returning the actual value stored in a Value object\
+-extra operation for StringValue: hashCode, returns the ascii sum of the contained string, used to check uniqueness of filenames in IFileTable

 # ADTs: IExeStack(T), ISymTable(T, U), IOut(T), IFileTable(T, U)
--represent the execution stack, symbol table, outstream and file descriptor table of a program\
+-represent the execution stack, symbol table, output stream and file descriptor table of a program\
 -they are generic interfaces\
 -support for basic operations like adding/removing/updating elements, checking if the container is empty, clearing the container or printing the stored elements

-# Expressions: ConstExp, VarExp, ArithmeticExp, LogicExp
+# Expressions: ConstExp, VarExp, ArithmeticExp, LogicExp, RelationalExp
 -all of them implement the Exp interface\
 -ConstExp(Value) - a constant(be it int, boolean or string)\
 -VarExp(String) - the name of a variable\
 -ArithmeticExp(Exp left, Exp right, String operator) - an arithmetic expression; can be chained, can use constants or variables; support for +, -, /, *\
 -LogicExp(Exp left, Exp right, String operator) - a logic expression; can be chained, can use constants or variables; support for &, |\
+-RelationalExp(Exp left, Exp right, String operator) - a relational expression; can be chained, can use constants or variables; support for <, >, ==, <=, >=\
 -supported operations: checking if two expressions are of the same type, printing an expression, evaluating an expression based on the symbol table of the program

 # Statements: VarDecl, PrintStmt, AssignStmt, IfStmt, NOP, CompStmt, OpenFileStmt, CloseFileStmt, ReadFileStmt